Skakk43/unsupervised-learning-in-genomics/sequence-data/README.md

-This folder stores the FASTQ files.
+This folder stores FASTQ files used in the project.